questoph/spellux/README.md

 # Print the result of the correction
 print(correct)
-"Ech hu d'Wuert haut de Muere musse liesen."
+"Ech hunn d'Wuert haut de Muere musse liesen."

 # Save the updated matching dict, and a list of unknown words to a text file
 spellux.update_resources(matchdict=True, unknown=False, reset_matchdict=False)